Isoaxe/instavatar/readme.md

 Run `npm install -g firebase-tools` to install the Firebase CLI.
 Then run `firebase login` from the root directory.
 No need to initialise the various Firebase services (hosting, Firestore database, functions and emulators) as the initialisation files are already included within the app.

+### Set up CORS reverse-proxy server

+CORS headers need to be added to the Instagram API request in order for it to succeed.
+This is done by [setting up a server](https://github.com/Isoaxe/cors-server).
+As noted in its `readme`, you will be able to _test_ a proxied app such as `instavatar` if it's run in development mode (using `localhost` ports `3000` or `5000`).
+That is, you can test `instavatar` locally using the remotely-hosted server provided there.
+If you want to deploy `instavatar` so that it's also hosted remotely, you will need to set up your own instance of the CORS proxy server.

 ### Development mode

 Run `npm run dev` from the root directory.
 This starts all emulators as available from the `localhost:4000` Firebase UI to enable local testing.
 Includes Firestore, Functions and Hosting emulators.